Wednesday, 21 November 2007

 People would peel off occasionally to go to the buffet in the marquee to restock plates with canapés, imported olives, calamari rings and other expensive, assorted nibbles or to refill glasses with champagne.
 For some reason those who left a group almost invariably never went back to the same one.
 They would catch sight of someone at another group or get accosted by someone to join theirs.
 It was called mingling and everyone at this particular party was an expert.

 I lay on top of the hillock up from the house, watching it all through the scope.
 It was every world in microcosm.
 People meeting up, letting their façades do the talking, keeping everything at surface level.
 Pleasantries were exchanged, jokes shared and business deals were forged.
 It was the ultimate 'elephant in the room' situation - not one person showed the slightest shred of sincerity towards one another and they all knew it, but played along anyway.
 That was the game.
-Most of the attendees were so used to the schmoozing scene they didn't even
+Most of the attendees were so used to the schmoozing scene they didn't even realise there was any alternative.

 Humans lie.
 It's something we learn early on.
 Sometimes it's for self preservation, like when a child tells you they didn't do whatever it is that they've quite obviously done.
 They're trying to avoid a telling off so much that they end up convincing themselves they really didn't do it.
 Other times it's a coping strategy.
 Hell, some people just do it for fun, to fuck with the heads of others for their own amusement, but for most it's just what they see when they're growing up so it becomes second nature.
 For some strange reason, I'm not built like that.
 I can only assume it's either due to the culmination of my experiences over the years, having met some of the biggest fakers and bullshitters around, or maybe I was just born this way.
 Don't get me wrong, I lie sometimes but my first instinct in any given situation is to blurt out the truth, whatever it may be.
 It's got me into trouble more than once.